Alfred Augustus Glendening, Jr. (1861-1907)

 23 1/2" x 15", Watercolor on Paper 20110

-Alfred Augustus Glendening was a London landscape and genre painter, son of Alfred Augustus Glendening Senior, also a painter.
-The artist was taught by his father and he worked in oils and watercolours.
-The work of father and son often bears a striking resemblance.
+Alfred Augustus Glendening was a London landscape and genre painter; son of Alfred Augustus Glendening Senior, also a painter.
+The artist was taught by his father and he worked in oils and watercolors.